mythaxis/mythaxis.github.io/content/issue-40/ShortReviews08.md

 ![Orbit-lrg](images/Orbit.svg)

 *Thanks for reading - but we'd love feedback!
-Let us know what you think of any of these pieces on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/1188620846604233).*
+Let us know what you think of any of these pieces on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/).*

+…oh, hi, since you're still here, the editor is going to break with untold years of ***Mythaxis*** tradition and engage in a little shameless self-promotion (time to switch to the first person).
+And the reason?
+Well, almost exactly one month ago, I learned that my first dedicated short crime story had been accepted into the forthcoming anthology **Motives Unknown**, featuring twelve stories by authors with a connection to the north of England!

+To be released by plucky indie publishers *Dead Ink Books* in May 2025, you can check out the cover (and maybe even order a copy) [here](https://deadinkbooks.com/product/motives-unknown-a-northern-crime-anthology/).
+I'm sure I won't be crass enough to review my own work in next year's crime-fic round up… well, reasonably sure.

 And with that, we at ***Mythaxis*** would like to wish you all the best for the coming year!